hark130/keen-risk/slides_raw/06_15-C-Prog_Definitions.rst

 .. note::

+	This is the continuation example of "who?" needs to know ABIs.

 	Knowing the calling convention is essential to determining the behavior of assembly.

+	Walk the students through what is happening, how many arguments func3a is expecting, what func3a is doing with those arguments, and what the return value is... all in the context of the stated ABI.

 	SPOILER ALERT: This example replicates the behavior of memcpy()

 	// memcpy(dest, src, numBytes)

 	extern "C" void* func3a(void*, void*, size_t);

 ----